SanaD-03-alali/Image-Classification-using-CNN/README.md

 - 512 → 512
 - 512 → 512

+The model also includes:
+- 1 fully connected layer with 1024 units
+- 1 output layer

 The model incorporates batch normalization and max pooling with these hyperparameters:
 - Kernel size: 3
 - Stride: 1